jacobmakarsky/pepe/infra/op-replica/docker-compose/README.md

 # Running a Network Node

-This project lets you set up a local replica of the Optimistic Ethereum chain (either the main one or the Kovan testnet).
-[New transactions are submitted either to the sequencer outside of Ethereum or to the Canonical Transaction Chain on L1](https://research.paradigm.xyz/optimism#data-availability-batches).
+This project lets you set up a local replica of the Pepeistic Ethereum chain (either the main one or the Kovan testnet).
+[New transactions are submitted either to the sequencer outside of Ethereum or to the Canonical Transaction Chain on L1](https://research.paradigm.xyz/pepe#data-availability-batches).
 To submit transactions via a replica, set `SEQUENCER_CLIENT_HTTP` to a sequencer URL.

 ## Architecture

-You need two components to replicate Optimistic Ethereum:
+You need two components to replicate Pepeistic Ethereum:

 - `data-transport-layer`, which retrieves and indexes blocks from L1.
 To access L1 you need an Ethereum Layer 1 provider, such as
   [Infura](https://infura.io/).